 The additional weight of a growing baby can put pressure on the back, so choosing a mattress that offers optimum support may help to relieve pressure and reduce back pain.
 Read more about the best mattresses for back pain here.

 For those who sleep on their stomach, this will no longer be an option as your pregnancy belly continues to grow and you will need to adjust your sleeping position.
-In this instance, a mattress that is most suitable for back and side sleeps would be recommended.
-(Link to articles on back and side sleepers).
+In this instance, a mattress that is most suitable for back and side sleepers would be recommended.

 If you’re already upgrading your mattress, you may want to consider upsizing while you’re at it.
 An individual mattress will be sufficient for one individual and while a double mattress will accommodate two people, a larger King Size mattress or a Super King mattress will offer you the additional space to ensure a comfortable nights sleep for both you and your partner throughout your pregnancy and beyond.